 I remember another window.
 The window at which I was standing when I got the call.
 She quietly asked “is your husband home with you?”
 Knowing that the news to come might knock me too far down to get back up on my own.
 But it was too late, I knew something was not right and pressed anyway.

 “They have a lawyer” she said.
 Those are the only words I remember.
 The thing that is still clear as day was my inclination to run.
 To literally bolt clear through that pane of glass at which I stood and run with him in my arms.
 To keep running until it all fell away.
 I was sure I couldn’t do this, this was my worst case scenario.
-After that came pacing and shaking and worry and just trying to breath until he did get home to pick me up off my shaking knees.
+After that came the pacing, and shaking, and worrying.
+All I could do was just breath until he did get home to pick me up off my shaking knees.

 The next days were a blur.
 Filled with phone calls and confusion and questions uttered to God in the dark of night as I wept over this precious son of mine.
 I could feel the ripping away inside.
 How did we get here?
 I don’t want to be this mom, this is not what adoption is about.
 What do we do?

 There were so many questions that God slowly and quietly answered.
-I had to fight in those early months just to love him.
-Choosing love while staring at potential visible loss was one of the hardest choices I have had to make.
-Every snuggle, every rock, became a choice to look the pain in the face and love anyway.
+Those early months were like wading through quick sand.
+Choosing love while staring at potential visible loss was one of the hardest choices I have ever had to make.
+Every snuggle, every rock, became a choice to look fear in the face and love anyway.

 It has gotten easier as time has gone by, mainly because he is a part of me.
-I could not not love him if I tried.
-But while the choice to love it easier, the waiting is not.
+I couldn’t stop loving him if I tried.
+But while the choice to love is easier, the waiting is not.
 With each passing day the wait has given way to weight and I can feel the pressing, the bending, the breaking.

 Some days it feels like anger, deep and burning on the inside.
-“What is He doing?
-Why hasn’t He stepped in yet?”
+“What are you doing God?
+Why havn’t you stepped in yet and put an end to all this?”
 Other days tears flow and the waiting turns to grief over the brokeness of it all.
-And still others leave me looking on at all the “normal” families just doing life.
+And still others leave me looking at all the “normal” families just doing life.
 The ones who have prayed for us and moved on to live life leaving me feeling stuck, so painfully stuck in the waiting.
 Each day I feel it.
 Some days, in grace, I stand up in the waiting, under the weight.
 And other days I am crushed by it.
 Dinners are left un-made, and joy seems like a distant memory.
 “Will there ever be relief?”
-Even if it ends happy for us there is a birth mom who is broken and a system who is faulty and just so much pain.
+Even if it ends happily for us there is a birth mom who is broken and a system who is faulty and just so much pain.